 You may develop lactic acidosis, a dangerous build-up of lactic acid in your blood.
 This may be more likely if you have other medical conditions, a severe infection, chronic alcoholism, or if you are 65 or older.
 Ask your doctor about your risk.

-Follow your doctor's instructions about using this medicine if you are pregnant.
-Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
+Follow your doctor's instructions about using metformin if you are pregnant or you become pregnant.
+Controlling diabetes is very important during pregnancy, and having high blood sugar may cause complications in both the mother and the baby.
 Tell your doctor if you become pregnant while taking metformin.

 Metformin may stimulate ovulation in a premenopausal woman and may increase the risk of unintended pregnancy.
 Talk to your doctor about your risk.